ClimateNeRF: Extreme Weather Synthesis in Neural Radiance Field: Qualitative Results

 \section{Qualitative Results}

-We demonstrate more qualitative results is Fig.~\ref{fig:quality_smog}, Fig.~\ref{fig:quality_flood}, Fig.~\ref{fig:quality_snow}, and Fig.~\ref{fig:kitti}.
+We demonstrate more qualitative results is Fig.~\ref{fig:quality_smog}, Fig.~\ref{fig:quality_flood}, Fig.~\ref{fig:quality_flood_2}, Fig.~\ref{fig:quality_snow}, and Fig.~\ref{fig:kitti}.
 For smog scene images in Fig.~\ref{fig:quality_smog}, ClimateGAN~\cite{schmidt2021climategan} generates visually plausible results but fails to provide sharp boundaries, and 3D stylization attempts to change the surface texture but makes the images overall darker.
 Our method simulates realistic visibility reduction effects caused by smog, thanks to the geometry reconstruction.

 The flood images are shown in Fig.~\ref{fig:quality_flood}.
 ClimateGAN++~\cite{schmidt2021climategan} cannot reconstruct realistic reflection on the water surface, Stable Diffusion~\cite{rombach2021highresolution} synthesize realistic water appearance but also produce random objects (e.g., cars, signs) in the scene, which is not consistent across views. \method~simulates realistic reflection and water ripples while being view-consistent.
-This is better demonstrated in the supp video and website
+This is better demonstrated in the supp video and website.
+In Fig.~\ref{fig:quality_flood_2}, we compare with other NeRF-editing baselines.
+We first edit training images with ClimateGAN~\cite{schmidt2021climategan} or 2D stylization~\cite{li2018closed} and optimize the neural radiance field.
+While these baseline methods produce more view-consistent rendering, they either generate severe floating artifacts to compensate for the image inconsistency or cannot perform geometric editing, which sabotages realism.

 We also compare our FastPhotoStyle~\cite{li2018closed} based stylization method with Artistic Radiance fields~\cite{zhang2022arf}.
-As shown in Fig.~\ref{fig:arf_compare}, we sustain more appearance details from the original scene.
+As shown in Fig.~\ref{fig:arf_compare}, we sustain more appearance details from the original scene. \method~can apply flood simulation pipeline to synthesize rising sea levels in large-scale scenes, as shown in Fig.~\ref{fig:sydney},~\ref{fig:rising}.
+Visualizing the consequences of such effects can raise general public awareness and call for government actions against climate change